scipy-conference/scipy_proceedings/papers/james_gaboardi/likeness.rst

 total facility capacity.
 We employed Canonical Correlation Analysis (CCA) :cite:`knapp_canonical_1978` for the K–12 public school student allocations due to their stratified nature, and an ordinary least squares (OLS) simple linear regression for the educator allocations :cite:`scikit-learn`.
-The CCA for students was performed in two components:
-Between-Destination, which measures capacity across *facilities*, and Within-Destination, which measures capacity across *strata*.
+Because CCA is a multivariate measure, it is only a suitable diagnostic for activity allocation when multiple segments (e.g., students by grade) are of interest.
+For educators, which we treated as a single agent segment without stratification, we used OLS regression instead.
+The CCA for students was performed in two components: Between-Destination, which measures capacity across *facilities*, and Within-Destination, which measures capacity across *strata*.

 Descriptive Monte Carlo statistics from the 30 simulations were run on the resultant